-This year, and last Christmas, Mike had two pictures selected for exhibition by the New English Art Club and the Royal Institute of Oil Painters at the Mall Galleries near Trafalgar Square.
+Mike had pictures selected for exhibition by the New English Art Club and the Royal Institute of Oil Painters at the Mall Galleries near Trafalgar Square, last Christmas, and the year before.
 He is a New English Art Club drawing scholar for 2014.

 Mike draws and paints in a traditional style, from life, not photographs.
 His oil paintings of fruit are done in daylight in the studio.
 He paints landscapes in oil outside in the open air.
-He scrapes off the paint and starts again.
+Sometimes he scrapes off the paint and starts again.

 Mike achieved a first-class honours degree in Fine Art printmaking at London Metropolitan University.
 In the final year he was awarded a bursary for the Pont-Aven School of Contemporary Art summer programme.
 He attended Lavender Hill Studios a small atalier-style painting school.
 He came back to Winchester and helped establish the Yard Artists Studios before he moved to Brassey Road Studio.